Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Alien.md

 what life would have been like had we not lived outside the US, but I can speak about the feeling of dislocation that I felt upon my return.

 Who am I?
 What can I do?
-Why am I so different that everyone else?
+Why am I so different from everyone else?
 How can I fit in?
 How can I break free from the expectations that others place on me?
 It took me twenty years to answer these questions to my satisfaction.
 Now I have learned to celebrate the differences, but at eleven it was a source of